The Form & Button Conversions Analytics panel helps you understand how visitors interact with forms and buttons on your site.

 - In the Home Menu, click Analytics, and then click Form & Button Conversions.

-- Click the drop-down menus to filter results by a built-in date range and device (Mobile, Tablet, Desktop, and Other).
-You can also filter using a custom date range.
+- Click the drop-down menu to filter results by a built-in date range, or a custom date range.

 - Click Button clicks or Form submissions to filter data by that KPI.

-The line graph near the top of the panel shows trends over time for the selected time and device.
+The line graph near the top of the panel shows trends over time for the selected time.
 Hover over any point on the graph for a specific date.

 At the top of the graph, Button clicks and Form submissions display total clicks and submissions across your site in the selected date range.
 Click one of the KPIs to compare results for individual buttons or forms.